The top 10 elearning analytics stats to track

 You should think about using data and learning analytics:

-• When planning your workplace elearning content.
+- When planning your workplace elearning content.
 Are you using data to shape the direction of your digital learning project before you get stuck in the design?
-Think about previous projects and your audience needs.
+Think about previous projects and your audience’s needs, or upskilling and reskilling.

-• Beyond the project.
-Make sure you’re balancing data about users and usage of the digital learning with your KPIs.
+- Beyond the project.
+Make sure you’re balancing data about users and usage of digital learning with your KPIs.
 This should then feed back into the planning of future projects.

 Our latest guide focuses on the fourth C in our 5Cs Framework: Cultivate.
 In it, you’ll find practical guidance on how to use data to uncover insights and opportunities you can then jump on and use to reap greater returns for your products: